buzzqw/TUS/OBSS/OBSSv2-eng.md

 | --- |
 | **Description** |

 Of all the terrifying beasts an explorer might encounter underground, the rust monster is the one that aims for the adventurer' \*\*s treasure.
-About three feet long and weighing at least 220 pounds, the rust monster resembles a crustacean, and its alien nutritional process makes it even more frightening.
+About one meter long and weighing at least 100 kg, the rust monster resembles a crustacean, and its alien nutritional process makes it even more frightening.

 Rust monsters devour metal objects, preferring iron and steel, but also easily consuming mithral, adamantine, and enchanted metals.
 Any metal touched by their antennae or armored skin corrodes and reduces to powder in seconds, making them feared by adventurers and dwarf miners.